 POST UPDATED: 2020-04-26

-Any business or project relies on reaching, and connecting with a specific audience or group of customers; your Ideal Client to be specific; and how you define them and see them, will strongly influence how they perceive your brand in turn.
+Any business relies on reaching, and connecting with a specific audience - your ideal client to be specific - and how you define them in a client avatar or buyer persona, will help you reach the right target market and also influence how they perceive your brand in turn.

 We will first look at defining your ideal client avatar and then explore how your market sees you as a result.
 For a more advance take on how you view your clients, the last section will explore how you view competitors for the same clients.